5P50MH126231 (2022 – 2027) National Institute of Mental Health

 Sites: The study will be carried out at two sites: San Diego State University (PI: Dr. Miguel Villodas) and the University of California San Francisco (PI: Dr. Linda Pfiffner).

-School Partners: The project will be conducted in partnership with 24 elementary schools in the San Diego and San Francisco Unified School Districts.
+School Partners: The project will be conducted in partnership with 24 elementary schools in the San Francisco Unified and National School Districts.